kainstar/typescript-npm-package-template/QUICK_START.md

 > Template to kickstart creating a Node.js module using TypeScript and VSCode

-Fork from [typescript-npm-package-template](https://github.com/ryansonshine/typescript-npm-package-template) and make some changes to make to easy use for myself.
+Fork from [typescript-npm-package-template](https://github.com/ryansonshine/typescript-npm-package-template) and make some changes to make to easy use for me.

 ## Features